lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 "2017-03-12 15:00" when you open your browser in different time zone, it's pretty normal.
 And understandable.

 But when you see that your flight departure time you are interested in the **local time of the location** where boarding takes place.

+Therefore everything what is written below in this post is about this special case and for the rest I encourage you to use UTC instant.

 # The <sub>in</sub>famous local time